chaush-server/crossword/README.md

 Install dependencies

-Make sure you have poetry installed https://python-poetry.org/docs/.
+Make sure you have python = "^3.12" and poetry installed https://python-poetry.org/docs/.

 And create PostgreSQL database "crossword".